ILDA offers four courses covering laser safety for laser lightshows.

 As mentioned above, there is a two-part test.

-• If you pass the test, you receive a Certificate of Completion stating that you attended the LSO - Lasershows course and passed the test.
-The certificate states that it is for U.S. laser light shows and displays, since the material about laws and regulations is U.S specific.
+• If you pass the test, you receive a Certificate of Completion stating that you attended the LSO for Lasershows & Cat A course and passed the test.
 Usually about 85-90% of students pass the test, which has a passing score of 80 out of a possible 110 points.

 COURSE CONTENT: